makinacorpus/vite-bundle/README.md

 If you need to be able to configure environment or need a different behavior, please open an issue, any improvement or suggestion is welcome.

-# Dev mode

-... is sadly not supported yet, but it will be soon.

 # Alternatives

 A few alternatives exist, at least those: